REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving: : Integrating LLM-Guided Contextual Reasoning with Monte Carlo Tree Search

-where $\mctscost(v_i)$ is the estimated cost of $v_i$, $N(v_i)$ is the visit count of node $v_i$, and $c$ governs the exploration-exploitation tradeoff. \niparagraph{LLM-guided expansion.} As shown in \frefsub{fig:tree-walk}{a}, once a promising leaf node $v_i$ is selected, an LLM is queried to propose a transformation sequence conditioned on the program $\program_i$ at $v_i$ and its ancestors (see \sref{sec:llm-reasoning}).
-The model generates a candidate transformation sequence $\mutatorseq' = \langle \mutator'_1, \ldots, \mutator'_k \rangle$, which is applied to $\program_i$ to produce a new program $\program_{i+1} = (\mutator'_k \circ \cdots \circ \mutator'_1)(\program_i)$.
-This results in a new node $v_{i+1}$ added to $\mathcal{T}$ corresponding to the updated program and extended transformation path.
-By leveraging the LLM's contextual reasoning, the system proposes globally informed transformations that extend beyond myopic heuristics. \niparagraph{Simulation for local cost estimation.} To assess the likely long-term consequences of the LLM-suggested transformation sequence at $v_{i+1}$, the \compiler simulates a short random trajectory starting from the new program $\program_{i+1}$.
+where $\mctscost\!\left(\program_i\right)$ is the cumulative reward of $\program_i$, $N\!\left(\program_i\right)$ is the visit count of node (i.e., program) $\program_i$, and $c$ governs the exploration-exploitation tradeoff. \niparagraph{LLM-guided expansion.} As shown in \frefsub{fig:tree-walk}{a}, once a promising leaf node $\program_i$ is selected, an LLM is queried to propose a transformation conditioned on $\program_i$ and its ancestors (see \sref{sec:llm-reasoning}).
+The model generates a candidate transformation $\mutator_{i+1} \in \mutatorset$, which is applied to $\program_i$ to produce a new program $\program_{i+1} = \mutator_{i+1}\!\left(\program_i\right)$.
+This results in a new node $\program_{i+1}$ added to $\mathcal{T}$ corresponding to the updated program and extended transformation path.
+To ensure $\mathcal{T}$ remains acyclic, if $\program_{i+1}$ already exists in the tree, it is not added.
+By leveraging the LLM's contextual reasoning, the system proposes globally informed transformations that extend beyond myopic heuristics. \niparagraph{Rollout for local reward estimation.} As shown in \frefsub{fig:tree-walk}{b}, once a new node $\program_{i+1}$ is added to the tree, the \compiler performs a lightweight MCTS rollout to estimate the long-term impact of the transformation sequence that produced it.
 This is done by sampling a randomized sequence of legal transformations $\mutator_1, \ldots, \mutator_q$ and applying them to obtain a terminal program $\program_{\text{sim}} = (\mutator_q \circ \cdots \circ \mutator_1)(\program_{i+1})$.
-This simulates the potential downstream development of the current program state, modeling how the compiler might continue to optimize from $v_{i+1}$ onward under plausible future actions.
-The cost model then evaluates this trajectory to produce an estimated cost $\mctscost(v_{i+1}) = \hat{f}(\program_{\text{sim}})$.
-This simulation step provides a noisy but informative proxy for the downstream impact of reaching $v_{i+1}$, allowing MCTS to balance immediate and future consequences without expensive real-hardware runs.
+Directly measuring hardware-level performance requires compiling and running on real hardware, which is too expensive for the inner loop of a planning algorithm.
+Following standard practice in compiler autotuning, the \compiler uses a learned, hardware-informed surrogate $\hat{f}$ for $\objfunc$ that is cheap to evaluate and accelerates search while preserving final quality~\cite{tvm,autotvm:neurips:2020,ansor:osdi:2020,dynatune:iclr:2021,glimpse:dac:2022,transfer-tuning:pact:2022}.
+We convert this prediction into a rollout reward $\mctscost\!\left(\program_{i+1}\right) = s \cdot \hat{f}\!\left(\program_{\text{sim}}\right)$, where $s \in \{+1,-1\}$ is chosen so that larger values indicate better performance (e.g., $s=-1$ for latency).
+This noisy but informative proxy lets MCTS trade off immediate and downstream effects without real-hardware runs.